The Mason Jar

 The Mason Jar was a nightclub and music venue in Phoenix, Arizona.
-It was known for rock music, alternative rock, punk rock, hip hop, and heavy metal in the 1980s, 1990s and 2000s.
-Many famous bands such as Nirvana, Rob Zombie, The Ramones, Joan Jett, Stone Temple Pilots, the Red Hot Chili Peppers, Pearl Jam, Tool, The Black Crowes, Los Lobos, Meat Puppets, and many others took the stage during its heyday.
+It featured rock music, alternative rock, punk rock, hip hop, and heavy metal in the 1980s, 1990s and 2000s.
+Many famous bands such as Nirvana, Rob Zombie, The Ramones, Joan Jett, Stone Temple Pilots, the Red Hot Chili Peppers, Pearl Jam, Tool, The Black Crowes, Los Lobos, Meat Puppets, and many others performed at the venue.

 Founder

 The Mason Jar was founded in 1979.
-Early Arizona acts of note included the Spiffs, Blue Shoes, Llory McDonald, and the Schoolboys (later to become Capitol Records recording act Icon).
+Early Arizona acts included the Spiffs, Blue Shoes, Llory McDonald, and the Schoolboys (later to become Capitol Records recording act Icon).
 It was founded by Clyde Shields and then sold to Franco Gagliano after a couple of years in business.
 Gagliano is credited with growing the club and making the small venue a success with national touring bands.
 Gagliano, originally from Sicily, managed the club from inception until 2000.
 Gagliano was known for his pizzazz, personality, his clog shoes, and his love-hate relationships with the bands that played at the Mason Jar.

 Initial success

 Many bands came to the Mason Jar on their way to Sunset Strip in Hollywood, California.
-Some simply ran out of money, never making it to Los Angeles, and others simply liked Phoenix and decided to stay and made it their permanent home.
-Whatever the reason for passing through Phoenix, all bands somehow made their way to the Mason Jar and the club became world-renowned in the process.
-Scores of bands played at the Mason Jar before they made it big, such as Tool, Los Lobos, Green Day, Kid Rock, Rage Against the Machine, Jane's Addiction, Red Hot Chili Peppers, and Guns N' Roses.
-Local bands such as Billy Clone and the Same,The Beat Angels, Burning Flamingos, The Jetzons, Surgical Steel, Flotsam and Jetsam, Icon, The Results and Sacred Reich also played there.
+Some ran out of money, never making it to Los Angeles, while others simply liked Phoenix and decided to stay.
+Scores of bands played at the Mason Jar before they achieved commercial success, such as Tool, Los Lobos, Green Day, Kid Rock, Rage Against the Machine, Jane's Addiction, Red Hot Chili Peppers, and Guns N' Roses.
+Local bands such as Billy Clone and the Same, The Beat Angels, Burning Flamingos, The Jetzons, Surgical Steel, Flotsam and Jetsam, Icon, The Results and Sacred Reich also played there.
 Jason Newsted of Flotsam and Jetsam, who later became the bass player for Metallica, was a regular at the Mason Jar.
-The Manic Street Preachers were scheduled to play the final gig of their 1995 U.S. tour at the Mason Jar, before the tour was cancelled following the disappearance of Richey Edwards.
+The Manic Street Preachers were scheduled to play the final gig of their 1995 U.S. tour at the Mason Jar before the tour was cancelled following the disappearance of Richey Edwards.